 The Grand Wizard got us underway with a very musical toot of his whistle and I fed a modest amount of micros and corn straight out and then two balls of groundbait containing some dead reds on the left hand line.
 I decided not to feed by the reeds until I was going to fish it.
 Starting on the micros/corn line, I was expecting to get bites quite quickly but that didn’t happen and looking around the pond it was slow for everyone, Sam on peg 6 was the first to get off the mark with a carp on the method.

 I was toss potting in a few micros and lifting and dropping the rig but 15 minutes passed without an indication and I was just thinking about trying the other line when the float buried and carp number one was on, it was a decent fish too, about 4lb.
 Thinking they’d moved in, I shipped out again and was like a coiled snake waiting to strike!
 Another quarter of an hour passed before the next bite and I missed it!
 I had a little 4oz carp and then just before the first hour was up I had another nice one of 3-4lb and although I wasn’t bagging, I was doing alright as far as I could tell.
-Chris Norton next door on peg 2 had caught a nice carp and I’d seen Jake over on 8 land one as well although I could really tell how pegs 4 and 5 were doing.
+Chris Norton next door on peg 2 had caught a nice carp and I’d seen Jake over on 8 land one as well although I couldn’t really tell how pegs 4 and 5 were doing.

 I had a quick go on the groundbait line with double dead reds on the hook and caught a couple of nice roach but was waiting ages for bites.
 The Grand Wizard walked by from peg 5 and I asked if he was getting another keepnet but he said he was struggling and going to get his feeder rod.
 Back on the other line with corn on the hook and it still wasn’t happening and I was thinking I might have to go into the Lion’s Den of the reeds much earlier than I would have liked!
 Quite a few carp could be seen swimming about shallow and I wished I’d set up a mugging rig, I did try dangling my corn in front of them (nothing new there then!) but they weren’t having it.